Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 49.5 points in nine of 16 games this season.

-- Las Vegas has combined with its opponents to score more than 49.5 points in seven of 16 games this season.
+- Los Angeles has combined with its opponents to score more than 49 points in nine of 16 games this season.

-- The combined points per game average of the two teams, 48.8, is 0.7 points fewer than Sunday's over/under.

-- These two squads surrender a combined 51.9 points per game, 2.4 more than this contest's over/under.
+- The two teams combine to score 48.8 points per game, 0.2 less than the over/under in this contest.

+- This contest's total is 2.9 points lower than the 51.9 these two squads combine to give up per game in 2021.

-- The average total in Chargers games this season is 49.4, 0.1 points fewer than Sunday's over/under of 49.5.
+- The average total in Chargers games this season is 49.4, 0.4 points more than Sunday's over/under of 49.

-- In 2021, games involving the Raiders have averaged a total of 47.5 points, 2.0 fewer than this game's set over/under.
+- The 49 over/under in this game is 1.5 points above the 47.5 average total in Raiders games this season.

 Chargers stats and trends